bitrise-io/stepman/README.md

 # stepman

-**Technology Preview:** this repository is still under active development, breaking changes are expected.
+**Technology Preview:** this repository is still under active development, breaking changes are expected and feedback is greatly appreciated!